preritdas/allocator/README.md

 Every day, Allocator will read the available cash balance and invest in various ETFs such that the account is exposed to the market in as close to the `allocation` as possible.

-Depositing cash to the account after deployment is _encouraged_.
+Depositing cash consistently to the account after deployment is _encouraged_ (but not necessary), as this is what gives Allocator the ability to re-invest in all sectors.

 Allocator submits several fractional orders to ensure that it can achieve a balance as close as possible to the predefined `allocation`.
 To ensure rapid execution, when purchases are necessary, allocator will designate the order execution task for each ETF to an independent CPU core.
 This allows orders to be submitted concurrently and rapidly.

 ## Upcoming Features